 There are good reasons to refinance.
 Namely, if you can cut your interest rate, get locked in to a fixed rate vs. adjustable rate, get rid of PMI, reduce your total interest payments over the life of the loan, or reduce the length of the loan – these are all good things.

 There are also some bad reasons to refinance.

 I am not a big fan of using a refinance to extend the length of a loan in order to reduce monthly payments.
 In a way, this defeats what should be the true purpose of refinancing – to reduce your total debt and pay it off quicker.

-In fact, if you can afford to use a mortgage refinance as an opportunity to move from a 30 year mortgage to a 15 or 10-year mortgage, do it!
+In fact, if you can afford to use a mortgage refinance as an opportunity to move from a 30 year mortgage you should consider it.
 You’ll get an even lower rate, and reduce the lifetime interest paid on the loan even further.
 I’m typically a fan of paying off your mortgage early, but with rates this low, that may not make sense for most homeowners.

-Refinancing for the purpose of tapping home equity to then be used for other purposes also defeats the true spirit of refinancing.
+Refinancing for the purpose of tapping home equity to then be used for other purposes also defeats the purpose of refinancing.
 If done in a way that allows you to immediately pay off even higher interest debt, it can make sense.
-But if done in order to improve your kitchen, take a vacation, or finance more consumer debt – forget it.
+But, if done in order to improve your kitchen, take a vacation, or finance more consumer debt – forget it.

 - Have you ever refinanced?
 How much did you save and what refinance rate did you lock in?

 - Share your refinancing story, why you did it, and the lessons learned.